AstroPatty/parallel-hdf5/README.md

 ### Python installation

 There is a default python installation in the container which is managed by uv.
-It should function just like any other Python environment, except that you must replace every call to `pip` `uv pip`.
+It should function just like any other Python environment, except that you must replace every call to `pip` with `uv pip`.

 e.g. instead of